 Assault charges can have serious consequences as to potential jail or prison time, and as to your ability to rent property, and own or possess a firearm and/or ammunition.
 Additionally, in assault cases, events that can significantly affect your criminal case occur quickly, such as protective orders.
-Protective orders include findings that family violence has occurred and is likely to occur again, and can prevent you from living in your own home.
-And all this while your criminal case is pending.
 It is critical that you secure representation immediately following your arrest so your case does not spin out of control.

 A person commits assault if the person intentionally, knowingly, or recklessly causes bodily injury to another person, including the person’s spouse.
 “Bodily Injury” means pain, physical illness, any impairment of the physical condition.
 Assault can be everything from a Class C misdemeanor (where the contact is offensive or provocative; for example, spitting on someone), to a second degree felony (if a deadly weapon is used, or if the assault causes “a substantial risk of death”, permanent disfigurement, or protracted loss or impairment.)

 Assault charges involving a household member, family member, or person with whom you have, or have had, a dating relationship are the most common arrests for assault.
 When an argument with a spouse, household, or a family member becomes physical (or is alleged to have become physical), an Assault Family Violence charge typically follows.
 A first offense Assault Causing Bodily Injury Family Violence charge can carry a potential punishment of up to one year in county jail and a fine of up to $4,000.